Allissa Richardson: Selected publications

+Her book, "Bearing Witness While Black: African Americans, Smartphones, and the New Protest #Journalism" explores how Black citizen journalists have been able to utilize smartphones and other forms of media technology to document cases of police brutality, and the significant impact it's had in movements like Black Lives Matter.
+The book won the 2022 Best Book Award from the American Sociological Association's Communication Division, the 2021 Hazel Gaudet-Erskine Best Book Award from the International Communication Association, and the 2020 AEJMC Tankard Book of the Year Award.

 Activism

-Richardson has called for state-level education reform that would mandate the integration of mobile devices in classrooms to create personal learning environments, which empower students to take ownership of their learning experiences."Teaching Kids Through Mobile Media", Open Society Institute, June 20, 2011.
+Richardson has called for state-level education reform that would mandate the integration of mobile devices in classrooms to create personal learning environments, which empower students to take ownership of their learning experiences.

 Richardson is the founder of MOJOPro (formerly known as MOJO MediaWorks).
 The company creates iPad/iPod storytelling workshops for youth, and mobile learning professional development workshops for educators.
 In 2012, Richardson co-created the traveling iPod storytelling workshop for the nationally syndicated PBS film, Slavery by Another Name.
 In 2013, The Washington Post invited her to create a monthly iPad journalism workshop series for journalists, teachers and students in the Washington-Metropolitan area.

-Richardson has served as an advisory board member for Global Girl Media.
+Richardson has been an advisory board member for Global Girl Media.
 The organization trains girls to shoot and edit news using traditional cameras.
 Richardson created its first mobile journalism curriculum in 2011, and trained young women in South Africa and Morocco to report news using iPod Touch devices.

-Richardson also has served as an advisory board member for Black Girls Code (BGC).
+Richardson has been an advisory board member for Black Girls Code (BGC).
 BGC trains girls of color to create websites, mobile applications and robot prototypes.
 In March 2013, Richardson created its first youth mobile journalism workshop that launched at South by Southwest in Austin, Texas.
-The project's novelty earned Richardson and her company national acclaim in Black Enterprise magazine as a technology firm on the rise.
+The project's novelty earned Richardson and her company acclaim in Black Enterprise magazine as a technology firm on the rise.